 The Armistice of 11 November 1918 ended fighting on land, sea and air in World War I between the Allies and their opponent, Germany.
 The segregated 369th United States Infantry, also known as the “Harlem Hellfighters,” assigned to fight in the French Army’s 161st Division, served 191 days in front line trenches in France, more than any other American unit, and also suffered the most losses...

-Your contribution will help our community to achieve Historic District status.
+Your contribution will help our community to achieve Historic District status and preserve historic sites that are currently at risk of demolition.